Living Neural Network Dynamics

 Spandan Pathak, PhD Student, Biophysics

-with Dr. Jens Herberholz (University of Maryland)
+with Prof. Jens Herberholz (Department of Psychology, University of Maryland)

 To study the regulatory effect of the Central Nervous System (CNS) on intestinal functions, we study motility